cjbassi/vim-anywhere/README.md

 ## Usage

-Run the script and give your default terminal name along with 'vim', 'nvim', or 'gvim'.
+Run the script and give 'vim', 'nvim', or 'gvim' and your default terminal if you are using vim or nvim.

 Example:
 ```
-vim-anywhere alacritty nvim
+vim-anywhere nvim alacritty
 ```

 It's recommended that you bind the above command to a keybind for convenience.